Let’s deploy Grafana to read data from Prometheus instances.

-Than go down and change you account name, password etc...
+Then, go down and change your account name, password etc...

-Next we need to define source where Grafana should look for data.
+Next, we need to define the source where Grafana should look for data.

-Prometheus, new tab with settings will pop up.
-Set name for your instance, for example
+Prometheus, a new tab with settings will pop up.
+Set a name for your instance, for example

 Prometheus-main.
 This is so we can differentiate sources later.
-Next important value is
+The next important value is

 URL.
-If you remember back when we deployed Prometheus file
+If you remember, back when we deployed the Prometheus file

-prometheus-service-local.yaml we created ClusterIP and in other file MetalLB IP.
+prometheus-service-local.yaml, we created ClusterIP, and in another file, MetalLB IP.
 You can choose any of them.
 To check look at the services:

 root@control01:/home/ubuntu/grafana# kubectl get services -n monitoring NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE . . prometheus ClusterIP 10.43.117.147 <none> 9090/TCP 14d prometheus-external LoadBalancer 10.43.49.187 192.168.0.235 9090:30850/TCP 14d . .